2017 Washington train derailment: Derailment

 At 07:33 a.m. local time (15:33 UTC), the leading locomotive and twelve cars of the southbound Amtrak Cascades number 501 passenger train derailed southwest of DuPont.
 DuPont is about 40 mi south of Seattle and about 5 mi south of the Joint Base Lewis–McChord (JBLM) main gate.
-The train derailed while approaching the railroad bridge across southbound I-5 near Mounts Road, which contains a left-hand bend.
+The train derailed while approaching the railroad bridge across southbound Interstate 5 near Mounts Road, which contains a left-hand bend.

 The lead locomotive, the then brand-new Siemens Charger No. 1402, and six rail cars, went down the embankment to the west of the bridge (to the train's right, in the original direction of travel).
 The locomotive ended up on I-5 and spilled about 350 USgal of fuel.
 Two further cars ended up on the bridge span, and three cars went off the railroad bridge abutment on the opposite side, some onto I-5.
 Only the trailing General Electric Genesis P42DC locomotive, No. 181, remained on the tracks.
 Seven vehicles, including two trucks, were damaged by the derailed cars of the train.

 The southbound train was operating from Seattle, Washington to Portland, Oregon, on the first revenue service run of the Cascades on the new, faster Point Defiance Bypass route between Lacey and Tacoma.
 The train was running about 30 minutes behind schedule.
 Amtrak CEO Richard Anderson said that positive train control was not active on the track, a factor cited in two accidents in Spuyten Duyvil and in Port Richmond, Philadelphia.